Holistic Nursing Jobs: Salary, Requirements and Career Options

 Salary for Holistic Nurses

 As is detailed below, almost all holistic nurses are also registered nurses (RN); in order to gain certification as a holistic nurse, individuals must already have been certified as RNs.
-The Bureau of Labor Statistics (BLS, www.bls.gov) reported that the median annual salary earned by all registered nurses was $65,470 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that the median annual salary earned by all registered nurses was $66,220 in May 2013.
 Many factors play a role in determining a holistic nurse's salary.
-Some considerations include the state employed in, company size, and individual experience.
+Some considerations include the state where they're employed, the company size, and individual experience.